Ulcinj: Tourism

-Ulcinj's old town is a well preserved castle-looking community that is left over from medieval times.
-The old town sits atop a mountain overlooking the shore and is a tourist attraction on its own.
-Ada Bojana (Albanian: Buna) is popular among foreign tourists from Western Europe for its peace and atmosphere.
+Ulcinj's old town is a well preserved citadel surviving from medieval times.
+The old town sits atop a rocky bluff overlooking the shore and is being rapidly restored as a tourist centre.
+Ada Bojana is popular among foreign tourists from Western Europe for its peace and atmosphere.
 A large naturist campsite is located in Ada Bojana.
 Lake Šas and Ulcinj's salt pond are visited by birdwatchers, because Ulcinj and its surroundings are major resting points for over 200 bird species on their migration paths.
 There are numerous cafés, discos, and bars that dot the city that are usually filled to capacity throughout the summer.
 The majority of tourists that visit Ulcinj are Albanians, Serbians, Croatians, Bosnians, Slovenians, Macedonians, Russians, Ukrainians, and other Europeans.